smart-edge-open/specs/doc/applications/openness_service_mesh.md

           number: 9080
 ```

-The port is assigned dynamically and can be checked using the command:
+The port is assigned dynamically and can be retrieved using the command:

 ```shell
 $ kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}'